awm66/data-sourcing-challenge/README.md

 3. Merge the two dataframes into one and perform clean up tasks.
 Once clean, export the merged dataframe to a csv file.

 # Summary of Findings:
-The data showed that the top five most active clients purchased 496,628 items, generated $123,556,060 in revenue, and contributed $48,045,451 to profit.
-A single client generated 48.3%, 66.6%, and 76.1% of those amounts respectively.
-There is significant concentration risk in the one single client.
-It is recommended to reduce the concentration risk of this single client.
+The NYT data produced 200 movie reviews based upon the filter criteria, which was set to 'love'.
+Once those review titles were passed to TMDB, 124 matching movies were returned.
+In general, drama and romance dominated the genres while English was the dominant spoken language.

 # Plagerism Statement:
 No specific code was copied but the sources below were referenced for examples and syntax.
+In addition, this challenge required collaboration with other students via Slack to understand how they were interpreting the module directions.

 # Sources: